AbdelhamidElKrem/Mindful-Access/describe.md

 ### 3. **Prayer Time Integration 🕌**
 Never miss a prayer because you were lost in a screen.
-- **Auto-Detection**: Automatically finds accurate prayer times for your city (via GPS or manual entry).
+- **Precise Location**: Automatically detects your city via GPS or lets you **manually enter** your specific city for maximum accuracy.
+- **Customizable**: You decide how long the "Prayer Break" lasts (1-60 mins).
 - **Gentle Reminders**: Receive a silent notification **5 minutes before** every prayer.
-- **Prayer Break**: During prayer times (for 20 mins), the extension encourages you to take a break.
+- **Prayer Break**: During prayer times, the extension encourages you to take a break.
 Access to distractions is strictly paused to help you prepare for Salah.
+- **Multilingual**: View prayer times in English or Arabic, with a seamless Right-to-Left (RTL) experience.

 ### 4. **Emergency Access**
 We know life happens.
 If you absolutely need to access a site during a block, a discreet "Emergency Continue" option is available to give you immediate access without hassle, but only when you truly need it.